rohan-varma/rohan-varma.github.io/about.md

 7. [Scaled ML Notes and Thoughts](https://medium.com/@rvarm1/scaled-ml-2017-thoughts-takeaways-fafc82ee4bb6)

 ### Explanations/Tutorials
-I've found that one of the best ways to learn something is by being able to explain it (ie the Feynman Technique).
-I've attempted to explain a few of the tricker concepts I've had trouble in and I'm more interested in, in the form of blog posts or Jupyter notebooks:
+I've found that one of the best ways to learn something is by being able to explain it, so I've tried to do that in the following posts.

 1. [Word2Vec and Language Modeling](http://rohanvarma.me/Word2Vec/) and [discussion on HN](https://news.ycombinator.com/item?id=15578788)